mientjan/Popup/README.md

 var windowObject = authPopup.getWindow();

-authPopup.get('status'); // The status bar at the bottom of the window. authPopup.get('toolbar'); // The standard browser toolbar, with buttons such as Back and Forward. authPopup.get('location'); // 1 The Location entry field where you enter the URL. authPopup.get('menubar'); // The menu bar of the window authPopup.get('directories'); // The standard browser directory buttons, such as What's New and What's Cool authPopup.get('resizable'); // Allow/Disallow the user to resize the window. authPopup.get('scrollbars'); // Enable the scrollbars if the document is bigger than the window authPopup.get('height'); // Specifies the height of the window in pixels. (example: height='350') authPopup.get('width'); // Specifies the width of the window in pixels. authPopup.get('x'); // position of popup relative to screen/window authPopup.get('y'); // position of popup relative to screen/window
+authPopup.get('status'); // The status bar at the bottom of the window.

+authPopup.get('toolbar'); // The standard browser toolbar, with buttons such as Back and Forward.

+authPopup.get('location'); // 1 The Location entry field where you enter the URL.

+authPopup.get('menubar'); // The menu bar of the window

+authPopup.get('directories'); // The standard browser directory buttons, such as What's New and What's Cool

+authPopup.get('resizable'); // Allow/Disallow the user to resize the window.

+authPopup.get('scrollbars'); // Enable the scrollbars if the document is bigger than the window

+authPopup.get('height'); // Specifies the height of the window in pixels. (example: height='350')

+authPopup.get('width'); // Specifies the width of the window in pixels.

+authPopup.get('x'); // position of popup relative to screen/window

+authPopup.get('y'); // position of popup relative to screen/window

-you can only set data before you opened a popup.
+You can only set data before you opened a popup.

-authPopup.set('status', true ); // The status bar at the bottom of the window. authPopup.set('toolbar', true ); // The standard browser toolbar, with buttons such as Back and Forward. authPopup.set('location', true ); // 1 The Location entry field where you enter the URL. authPopup.set('menubar', true ); // The menu bar of the window authPopup.set('directories', true ); // The standard browser directory buttons, such as What's New and What's Cool authPopup.set('resizable', true ); // Allow/Disallow the user to resize the window. authPopup.set('scrollbars', true ); // Enable the scrollbars if the document is bigger than the window authPopup.set('height', 150 ); // Specifies the height of the window in pixels. (example: height='350') authPopup.set('width', 300 ); // Specifies the width of the window in pixels.
+authPopup.set('status', true ); // The status bar at the bottom of the window.

+authPopup.set('toolbar', true ); // The standard browser toolbar, with buttons such as Back and Forward.

+authPopup.set('location', true ); // 1 The Location entry field where you enter the URL.

+authPopup.set('menubar', true ); // The menu bar of the window

+authPopup.set('directories', true ); // The standard browser directory buttons, such as What's New and What's Cool

+authPopup.set('resizable', true ); // Allow/Disallow the user to resize the window.

+authPopup.set('scrollbars', true ); // Enable the scrollbars if the document is bigger than the window

+authPopup.set('height', 150 ); // Specifies the height of the window in pixels. (example: height='350')

+authPopup.set('width', 300 ); // Specifies the width of the window in pixels.

-except for x, y wich you can change all the time
+Except for x, y wich you can change all the time

-authPopup.set('x', true ); // position of popup relative to screen/window
+authPopup.set('x', 'center' ); // position of popup relative to screen/window

-authPopup.set('y', true ); // position of popup relative to screen/window
+authPopup.set('y', 'top' ); // position of popup relative to screen/window